A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

 \section{Introduction}

-This paper studies the stationary distribution in continuous-time upper block-Hessenberg Markov chains (upper BHMCs).
-This study focuses on discussing the {\it theoretical} constructibility of the {\it exact} stationary distribution by an algorithmic procedure rather than establishing a {\it practical} and efficient procedure for computing an {\it approximate} stationary distribution (of course, such practicality is a significant issue too).
-Additionally, this study would also be a {\it partial} answer to the question: ``What is a class of Markov chains whose stationary distributions are theoretically constructible by an algorithmic procedure?"
+This paper studies the stationary distribution in continuous-time upper block-Hessenberg Markov chains (UBH-MCs).
+This study focuses on establishing a {\it theoretical} procedure for constructing the {\it exact} stationary distribution in an algorithmic way, rather than establishing a {\it practical} procedure for computing an {\it approximate} stationary distribution (of course, such practicality is a significant issue, too).
+Additionally, this study would be a {\it partial} answer to the question: ``What is a class of Markov chains whose {\it exact} stationary distributions are theoretically constructible by an algorithmic procedure?"

-Upper BHMCs have infinitesimal generator matrices (infinitesimal generators) with upper block-Hessenberg structure, and their class includes M/G/1-type Markov chains and level-dependent quasi-birth-and-death (LD-QBDs).
-Remarkably, even a random walk on a multi-dimensional lattice of nonnegative integers is expressed as a BHMC such that its level variable is the sum of coordinate components and its phase variable is the set of all the coordinate components but one.
-Thus, the class of upper BHMCs is a powerful tool for modeling information and communication systems, inventory systems, transportation systems, etc. Moreover, the time-average performance of those systems is evaluated through the stationary distribution.
-That is why this study considers the stationary distribution in upper BHMCs.
+The class of UBH-MCs is characterized by the upper block-Hessenberg (UBH) structure of the infinitesimal generator matrix (called {\it generator} for short), and this class includes M/G/1-type Markov chains and level-dependent quasi-birth-and-death processes (LD-QBDs).
+Remarkably, even a multi-dimensional random walk on the nonnegative lattice is expressed as a UBH-MC such that its level variable is the sum of coordinate components and its phase variable is the set of all the coordinate components but one.
+Thus, the class of UBH-MCs is a powerful tool for modeling information and communication systems, inventory systems, transportation systems, etc. Moreover, the time-average performance of these systems is evaluated through the stationary distribution.
+That is why this study focuses on the stationary distribution in UBH-MCs.

-We first introduce the definition of upper BHMCs in order to describe the background and purpose of this study later.
+We now introduce the definition of UBH-MCs in order to describe the background and purpose of this study.
 Let $\bbS$ denote a countable set such that